-For a detailed description of the corporate franchise tax rate, base and administration please see the New York State Executive Budget - Economic and Revenue Outlook.
+For a detailed description of the corporation franchise tax (CFT) rate, base and administration please see the New York State Executive Budget - Economic and Revenue Outlook.

-The corporate franchise tax estimate is derived using a variety of public and private sector data sources, including:
+The CFT estimate is derived using a variety of public and private sector data sources, including:

 - Department of Taxation and Finance Monthly Report of Corporation Tax (AC015).
-This report, issued by the Office of Tax Policy Analysis (OTPA), provides reconciled monthly collections of corporate franchise tax receipts by filing periods. - New York State Corporate Tax Statistical Report.
-This report is published by OTPA.
-It provides a detailed summary of corporation franchise tax data.
-The most recent report is for tax year 2010. - Analysis of Article 9-A General Business Corporation Franchise Tax Credit Report.
-This report, published annually by OTPA, provides an accounting of credit activity under Article 9-A. The most recent report is for tax year 2010. - Article 9-A Corporation Franchise Tax Study File.
+This report, issued by the Office of Tax Policy Analysis (OTPA), provides reconciled monthly collections of CFT receipts by filing period. - Article 9-A General Business Corporation Franchise Tax Credits through Tax Year 2013.
+This data set, published annually by OTPA, provides an accounting of credit activity under Article 9-A. - Article 9-A Corporation Franchise Tax Study File.
 This file is compiled annually by OTPA and includes all corporations filing under Article 9-A, except S corporations and certain fixed dollar minimum tax filers.
 It includes selected data items from the tax returns of each corporation.
-The most recent data available are from tax year 2011. - Other Publications.
+The most recent data available are from tax year 2013. - Other Publications.
 The Wall Street Journal, New York Times, Business Week, Barron's, and Crain's.